webplatform/docs/tutorials/mobile_optimization_best_practices/index.md

 There is a wide range of mobile browsers, each with different screen sizes, screen resolutions, and support for different HTML features.
 Based on your target audience, you will want to optimize the user experience based on device features.

+== Network Operators / Carriers  ==

+Some mobile networks employ minification and compression techniques on data that is sent over a mobile network to a device.
+This only applies when the device is using a mobile data connection such as LTE, 3G or GPRS.
+External resources, such as scripts and images, may not be delivered to the client device as the developer intended.
+Large libraries can be broken by the techniques employed by carriers.
+Here's an article discussing this issue, which also offers a solution should you need one. * [http://stuartroebuck.blogspot.co.uk/2010/08/official-way-to-bypassing-data.html]

 === Viewport ===
 The viewport metadata provides the browser with information on how the content should fit on the device screen.
 You can use this property to disable certain browsers from being able to zoom out from your web app view.
 You will want to disable zooming if you have already optimized the view for that screen size.